Cray-HPE/docs-sat/docs/introduction.md

   stream.
 Otherwise, there will be no entry for this version of SAT in the output of `sat showrev`.

 - The `sat-install-utility` container image is only available with the full SAT product stream.
-This container image provides uninstall and activate functionality when used with the `prodmgr` command.
+This container image provides uninstall and downgrade functionality when used with the `prodmgr` command.
 (In SAT 2.3 and older, SAT was only available to install as a separate product stream.
 Because these versions were packaged with `sat-install-utility`, it is still possible to uninstall these versions of SAT.)